icopy-site/awesome/docs/awesome/awesome-mysql.md

 ## Newsletters

 *Newsletters require an email address, by definition.
+List below are newsletters that require nothing but an email address* excludes conference presentations in fear of list size*

+## Newsletters

+*Newsletters require an email address, by definition.
 List below are newsletters that require nothing but an email address*